The German cake “Granatsplitter” or in English “Chocolate Mountain” is a typical German cake specialty, or you could also call it a sweet pastry.

-In Berlin they call them “Hackstockkratze”, in the Eastern regions it is a “Punschberg” (because of the rum inside).
-For the glaze you can use dark or white chocolate.
+In Berlin they call them “Hackstockkratze”, in the Eastern regions it is a “Punschberg” (because of the rum).
+For the glaze you can use dark, medium or even white chocolate.
+To make the dough you can use all kinds of cake rests like from a coffee cake, cookies that are left over or a biscuit base cake.
 The recipe below is original and authentic German.
 Happy Baking!

 Ingredients German Cake Granatsplitter